 When it comes to obedience intelligence, the Cavalier King Charles didn’t perform poorly either.
 That said, these spaniels will obey a known command (on the first attempt) with a 50% or better success rate!
 They’re more obedient than you think.

-In fact, some of the world’s most popular dog breeds are in this average intelligence class too.
+In fact, some of the world’s most popular breeds are in this average intelligence class too.
 For instance, dog breeds such the Australian Shepherd, Husky, Boxer, Great Dane, Boston Terrier and the Havanese are all average intelligent.

 Cavalier King Charles vs. Smartest Dogs

 The Cavalier King Charles Spaniel had just average obedience and working IQ during Coren’s trials.
-And while this is good enough for most owners, there is a sizable gap between dog breeds in this class versus the smartest dogs.
+And while this is good enough for most owners, there is a sizable gap between dog breeds in this class vs the smartest dogs.

 What’s more, the smartest dog breeds are able to obey a known command on the first attempt with a 95% or better success rate.
 Nearly every single time, they’ll obey a command, though depending on the handler.
 It doesn’t get more obedient than this!